codesurfers/codesurfers.github.io/links/index.md

 documentation, no dependence on systemd, and the BSD license for those who prefer it to Linux's GPL.

-BSDs are used in many sites for critical networking infrastructure such as firewalls.

 ## Miscellaneous

 ### Articles